-In 2016 My Cheddar and Cheddar Medical Centre Patient Group recognizing the benefits to be gained in coordinating local activities successfully applied to the Lottery for funding to with a focus across the areas of preventive health and wellbeing, economic development and community and environment.
-The bid was successful and funding enabled a comprehensive ‘needs and data’ analysis as a foundation for a Community Plan to close gaps, meet the demands of the community, and to uncover additional as yet unrecognized community needs.
-The result was a professional factual evidence based ‘needs and feasibility’ analysis of the whole community.
+In 2016 the My Cheddar community group and Cheddar Medical Centre Patient Group recognised the benefits to be gained from in coordinating local activities and successfully applied for a National Lottery Big Lottery grant to fund a survey focussing on the areas of preventive health and wellbeing, economic development and community and environment.
+The result was a comprehensive ‘needs and data’ analysis that uncovered previously unrecognised community needs and provided a professional factual evidence of need based overview of the whole community.

-The evidence obtained from this project supported the first stage of preparing a strategic Cheddar Community Plan that developed solutions to newly recognized issues.
-The work was the first stage of moving from a ‘reactive’ community to a proactive and sustainable planned and ‘preventive’ community to reduce demand on stretched local services and make more effective and efficient use of available resources.
+This led to the formation of the Cheddar Community Partnership, a not for profit Community Interest Company (CIC) in early 2017 and supported the first stage of preparing a strategic Cheddar Community Plan that developed solutions to these newly recognised issues; the first stage of moving from being a ‘reactive’ community to a proactive and sustainable, planned and ‘preventive’ community, reducing demand on stretched local services and making more effective and efficient use of available resources.

 The research highlighted parents’ frustration over the perceived increasing incidents of emotional health issues of young people in the Cheddar area, and highlighted some of the actual emotional and mental health issues being exhibited in Cheddar and the lack of practical services and signposts for parents and young people to access.
 The evidence supported the view that the emotional and mental health of our young people was a concern for the Cheddar community.
 Services and support at that time were not effective in supporting either the young person or their parents/carers.

-Over the next three years The Space offered and expanded services, worked strategically across the County with statutory agencies and the voluntary, community and social enterprise sector to encourage and embrace change.
+Over the next three years, under the governance of the Cheddar Community Partnership, The Space established and developed a range of services, worked strategically across the County with statutory agencies and the voluntary, community and social enterprise sector to encourage and embrace change.
 Our work with others saw much needed services being delivered in our area and this continues.

 What we do